 In order to assess the condition of underground plumbing, a specialist camera inspection can be performed.
-This utilizes the latest equipment to carry out a full survey of pipe work and drains.
+This utilises the latest equipment to carry out a full survey of pipework and drains.
 From this survey, an appropriate method of repair such as pipe relining can be recommended.

 If the pipes are found to be blocked by debris, then the plumbing system may need to be cleaned in order to carry out a full pipe camera inspection.
 This can be done with standard water jetting techniques and sophisticated robotic cutters can also be used to remove any blockages or obstructive roots from pipes.

 Pipe cameras can also be used to inspect pipework in potentially hazardous areas where standard maintenance inspections cannot be carried out.
 Specialist camera equipment such as tilt colour cameras, light heads and explosion-proof pans can be tailored for a number of different conditions and pipework.
 Tractor units can provide inspection ranges of up to 300m and equipment is available for pipes that are less than 25mm through to those that are 600mm and larger.

 Pipe cameras can provide detailed surveys for use as part of an inspection.
 A cleaning and verification package can also be purchased.
 Doing so allows the owner, through the vendor, to monitor plumbing conditions over time.

 Pipe relining can save homeowners and businesses hundreds of dollars if not thousands on plumbing works.
 This technique allows damaged pipes to be repaired and restored, without the need for expensive excavation and groundworks.
 Pipe relining minimizes the impact on the surrounding environment and is ideal for built-up areas.